GoteoFoundation/v4/README.md

 For quick Docker access you can use the `bin/docker` shortcut to quickly `exec` anything into one of the containers.
 It expects the name of the Docker Compose service as first parameter, then you can pass whatever it is that you wish to exec into that container, e.g:

-- Login to mysql cli: `bin/docker mariadb mysql`.
+- Login to mysql CLI: `bin/docker mariadb mysql -u goteo -pgoteo goteo`
 - Debug the symfony services: `bin/docker php bin/console debug:container`

 ## Testing